Fire Prevention Plan

 - Personnel responsible for maintenance of equipment and systems installed to prevent or control ignition of fires and for control of fuel source hazards.

 Under this plan, students and employees will be informed of the plan's purpose, preferred means of reporting fires and other emergencies, types of evacuations to be used in various emergency situations, and the alarm system.
 The plan is closely tied to our emergency action plan where procedures are described for emergency escape route assignments, accounting for all employees after emergency evacuation has been completed, and rescue and medical duties for those employees who perform them.
-Please see the emergency action plan for this information.
+Please visit the Emergency Action Plan for this information at : http://www.byui.edu/university-operations/security-and-safety/fire-safety/emergency-action-plan.

 The university safety office has overall responsibility for the plan.
-The written program is posted on the safety office web page and can be accessed from the main university web site by clicking on "students" or "employees" and then in the "services" columns, clicking on "safety office"; or a paper copy of the plan can be obtained from the safety office, located in Rigby Hall room 160 during normal business hours.
+The written Fire Prevention program is posted on the safety office web page and can be accessed from the main university web site by clicking on http://www.byui.edu/university-operations/security-and-safety/fire-safety/fire-prevention.

 The FPP communicates to employees, policies and procedures to follow when fires erupt.
-This written plan is available, upon request, to employees, their designated representatives, and any OSHA officials who ask to see it.
+This written plan and other related links are available for you to review at: http://www.byui.edu/university-operations/security-and-safety/fire-safety.